zendframework/zend-expressive/docs/book/v3/features/router/piping.md

 - Pipe middleware guaranteed to return a response (such as a "not found" handler or similar) _last_.

-To use the shipped routing and dispatch middleware (likely a good idea!), use the dedicated application methods `pipeRoutingMiddleware()` and `pipeDispatchMiddleware()`; `Application` contains logic to ensure neither of these are called more than once.

 As an example:

 ```php